Napa Valley Marathon Training Guide

 Do the little things.
 Warm up before you run and cool down after your run.
 Stretching, icing, proper hydration and nutrition go a long way.

-About a month out is a good time to test your fitness by running a half-marathon.
-Aim to run the half-marathon slightly faster than your marathon goal pace.
+About a month out is a good time to test your fitness by running a half-marathon or 10k.
+Marathoners, aim to run the half-marathon slightly faster than your marathon goal pace, and half marathoners, aim to run the 10k slightly faster than your half marathon goal pace.
 If you can’t find a tune-up race, recruit friends to accompany you on a long run, with the last several miles faster than marathon pace.

 Following the race, make sure to stick around and discover all the Napa Valley has to offer!
 Check out top picks on places to stay, where to eat, and things to do to round out your Napa Valley adventure.